 This is in addition to specific API calls marked with BOTAN_DEPRECATED in the source.

-- Directly accessing the member variables of types calendar_point, ASN1_Attribute, and AlgorithmIdentifier
+- Directly accessing the member variables of types calendar_point, ASN1_Attribute, AlgorithmIdentifier, and BER_Object

 - The headers

 - The TLS constructors taking std::function for callbacks.
 Instead use the TLS::Callbacks interface.